Skip to code content (skip section selection)

 (3) The Planning Director shall prepare a staff report that reviews the application in light of comments provided by the Technical Review Committee, in light of the adopted plans and policies of the town, and the general requirements of this chapter.
 The report, master plan and any related application materials shall be forwarded to the Planning Board Town Council.

-(1) Before taking action on a planned development rezoning, the Town Council shall consider the recommendation of the Planning Director.
+(1) Before taking action on a conditional district proposal, the Town Council shall consider the recommendation of the Planning Board (if applicable) and the Planning Director.

-(3) Concurrently with adopting, denying, or remanding any rezoning, the Town Council shall adopt a statement describing whether its action is consistent with the adopted plans and polices of the town and explaining why the Town Council considers the action taken to be reasonable and in the public interest.
+(3) Concurrently with adopting, denying, or remanding any conditional district, the Town Council shall adopt a statement describing whether its action is consistent with the adopted plans and polices of the town and explaining why the Town Council considers the action taken to be reasonable and in the public interest.
+If the Council adopts a conditional district that is inconsistent with any adopted future land use map a note must be placed on the map or maps that an amendment inconsistent with the map has been adopted and that the map is deemed amended.

-(I) Rezoning approval criteria.
-In connection with its legislative decision on a rezoning request, the Town Council may consider factors including, but not limited to, the following:
+(J) Conditional zoning district approval criteria.
+In connection with its legislative decision on a conditional zoning district request, the Town Council may consider factors including, but not limited to, the following:

 (1) Consistency with the adopted plans and policies of the town;

-(2) Suitability of the subject property for uses permitted by the current versus the proposed district;
+(2) Suitability of the subject property for uses permitted by the current versus the proposed conditional district;

 (3) Whether the proposed change tends to improve the balance of uses, or meets a specific demand in the town;

-(4) The capacity of adequate public facilities and services including schools, roads, recreation facilities wastewater treatment and water supply facilities and stormwater drainage facilities for the proposed use;
+(4) The capacity of adequate public facilities and services including schools, roads, recreation facilities wastewater treatment and water supply facilities and stormwater drainage facilities for the proposed conditional district;

 (5) It has been determined that the legal purposes for which zoning exists are not contravened;